jsoxford/node-wirc/README.md

 This is is no way affiliated with Denison.

-To get started, try out the demo `examples/wirc-basic-control.js`.
-WARNING As it stands, as soon as you run it the module will automatically log in and run the car at full belt with no way of stopping it!!!
+To get started, try out the examples, for instance `examples/browserStream.js` will stream the car's camera to a browser at `http:localhost:8000`.

 ----

 MIT - see LICENSE.md